 Habitat and Conservation

 Wetlands and marshes.
 Nutria cannot tolerate particularly cold winters, so they will probably not establish large populations in Missouri.
+This species was first reported in Missouri in 1943.
 They have been introduced globally for fur and for meat, but neither enterprise seems commercially viable.
 Where nutria establish large populations, they usually become pests, destroying wetlands, wrecking irrigation systems, gnawing on human property, and displacing native species.

 Food